yosefk/checkedthreads/README.md

 * It could **ever** manifest on the given inputs.
 * The bug is actually a race condition :-) (What looks like a race condition but isn't a race condition?
 Consider using uninitialized memory returned by malloc.
-This is a bug regardless of concurrency.
-This also leads to non-deterministic results in concurrent programs.
+This is a bug regardless of parallelism.
+This also leads to non-deterministic results in parallel programs.
 But the bug is not a race condition, and while checkedthreads may help find the bug, no guarantees are made - unlike with pure race conditions.)

 Nice features